Homework

 Return

-if there is a path from(startX, startY)
+trueif there is a path from(startX, startY)to'E'. -

 Return

-if no such path exists.
+falseif no such path exists.

 Maze Rules